 A measure of the effective neutralization of personal memory is the strangeness of the here and now.
 There’s an exhilaration to pure perception as it loses the comfort of familiarity; to recognize is in a sense to be asleep.
 The mind continually seeks complacency in a past unchanging by its nature; comfortable complacency is indeed its ideal state.
 Certainly to carry the past is to burden the here and now with a heaviness not its own.
 How often even the words we use arise from a self-bubble, a provinciality of a single person.

 Each moment free of time has its own intelligence.
 The mindful present is electric, attention a gently tingling live wire that lights up the here and now.
-Responding to a concrete present is the death of reaction from an imagined past that in any case may never have even existed.
+Responding to a concrete present is the death of reaction from an imagined past that never even existed.

 The sense of self is static while to be here and now is to surrender delightfully to change.
 Observe the present moment as it moves – unless awareness moves with it it vanishes into memory and imagination.